loggy01/alpharing/README.md

 1. **Accept FASTAs**:

-   In this step, AlphaRING accepts two FASTAs: a monomeric wild-type protein and a counterpart missense variant differing by a residue.
+   In this step, AlphaRING accepts two FASTAs: a monomeric wild-type protein and a counterpart missense variant differing by a single residue.

 2. **Predict structures**:

-   In this step, AlphaFold2 is used to predict the structure of the wild-type and variant proteins.
+   In this step, AlphaFold2 is used to predict the structure of the wild-type and variant protein.
 The best model of each is relaxed and extracted.

-3. **Perform residue interaction network (RIN) analysis**
+3. **Generate residue interaction networks (RINs)**

-   In this step, RING4 is used to generate a RIN of both the wild-type and variant models, capturing their non-covalent interactions at the atomic level.
+   In this step, RING4 is used to generate a RIN of both the wild-type and variant model, capturing their non-covalent interactions.

 > [!NOTE]
 > RING4 refers to bonds as "edges" and residues as "nodes".
 AlphaRING's source code extensively uses this terminology.